Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Introduction

-Early methods of extracting visual information from the captured images were focused on geometric features such as points, lines, corners, edges, ridges, and blobs.
-Relying on these features, two basic approaches have been proposed and employed by the researchers, called image-based visual servoing (IBVS) and position-based visual servoing (PBVS) \cite{hutchinson1996tutorial}.
-Wang \textit{et al.} \cite{wang2013visual,wang2016visual} selected the IBVS-EIH approach for kinematic control of a cable-driven soft robot.
+Early methods of vision-based control, also called visual servoing (VS), relied on the image projection of geometric features such as points, lines, corners, edges, ridges, and blobs.
+Both eye-in-hand (EIH) and eye-to-hand (ETH) configurations were utilized \cite{hutchinson1996tutorial}.
+Depending on the nature of error used in the control law, two basic approaches in VS have been realized, which include image-based visual servoing (IBVS) and position-based visual servoing (PBVS) \cite{janabi2010comparison}.
+Examples of VS approaches to CR control include the work of Wang \textit{et al.} \cite{wang2013visual,wang2016visual} who selected the IBVS-EIH approach for kinematic control of a cable-driven soft robot.
 They developed an adaptive PD tracking controller by knowing the intrinsic and extrinsic camera parameters, but they did not consider visual sensing accuracy in the modeling.
-Model-less optimal feedback control in the IBVS-ETH scheme was used by Yip \textit{et al.} \cite{yip2014model} to control a planar tendon-driven CR in the task space.
-They estimated the image Jacobian using backwards differencing.
 Zhang \textit{et al.} \cite{zhang2017visual} modeled the statics of a cable-driven parallel soft robot and implemented an open-loop/closed-loop switching controller in an IBVS-ETH scheme.
 The open-loop controller was developed based on finite element modeling in the simulation environment, which is computationally inefficient for real-time control.
+System and imaging constraints were formulated in an IBVS-based visual predictive control with ETH configuration developed for tendon-driven CRs \cite{fallah2020depth}.
+Model-less optimal feedback control in the IBVS-ETH scheme was used by Yip \textit{et al.} \cite{yip2014model} to control a planar tendon-driven CR in the task space.
+They estimated the image Jacobian using backward differencing.

-Despite having several advantages, IBVS and PBVS have some disadvantages/limitations \cite{hutchinson1996tutorial,janabi2010comparison}.
+Despite having several advantages, IBVS and PBVS methods have some disadvantages/limitations \cite{hutchinson1996tutorial,janabi2010comparison}.
 The real-time pose estimation in PBVS schemes is always a challenge.
-The other significant challenge in the feature-based methods is that visual features should be extracted from a process that requires camera pose measurement, robust feature extraction, feature matching, and real-time tracking, all of which are complex and computationally heavy \cite{marchand2005feature}.
+Another significant challenge for feature-based methods is the extraction of image features, which may require camera pose measurement, robust feature extraction, feature matching, and real-time tracking, all of which are complex and computationally expensive \cite{marchand2005feature}.
 The success of the feature-based visual servoing, in fact, depends on the tracking success and performance, \textit{i.e.}, the speed, accuracy, robustness, and redundancy of the visual features \cite{ourak2019direct}.